ablea/BlockStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Brocade vRouter (Vyatta) Set up Guide for VMware Environments with Endurance or Performance Storage
+# Brocade vRouter (Vyatta) Set up Guide with Endurance or Performance Storage

-You can configure a Brocade vRouter (Brocade vRouter (Vyatta) appliance [high availability (HA) configuration] within a VMware environment that is using either Endurance or Performance storage.
-Use the following information in conjunction with the [Advanced Single-Site VMware Reference Architecture](https://console.bluemix.net/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window} to set up one of these storage options in your VMware environment.
+You can configure a Brocade vRouter (Brocade vRouter (Vyatta) appliance [high availability (HA) configuration] within an environment that is using either Endurance or Performance storage.

 ## Brocade vRouter (Vyatta) Overview